OMS and ERP, it’s apples to oranges

 ERP OMS solutions require customization

 As you can see, if you want to use your ERP for OMS, you’ll need to make some system adjustments and customizations.
 That means doing the work yourself (who has the IT staff for that???) or hiring a systems integrator (who has the budget for that???).
-A modern OMS platform like Deposco invests an extensive, in-house professional services team to help you simplify supply chain every step of the way.
+A modern OMS platform like Deposco invests an extensive, in-house professional services team to help you simplify your supply chain every step of the way.
+Get a demo

 High development costs